hebaishi/gtf2tab/README.md

 Simple command-line application to convert GTF fields + attributes to a simple tab-delimited format.

 ## Installation instructions
-The simplest method is to download the appropriate binary for your platform, and place it in the appropriate folder:
+The simplest method is to download the appropriate binary for your platform.
+Download the appropriate binary from [here](https://github.com/hebaishi/gtf2tab/releases/latest) and place it in the appropriate folder:

 Platform | Path
 ------------ | -------------